Instrument Rating

 When you operate under IFR (Instrument Flight Rules) you can fly in the clouds without reference ground or horizon.
 Without your instrument rating, you would be restricted to VFR (Visual Flight Rules) and could only operate on clear days.
 This new freedom offers you the variety to go anywhere, anytime, day or night, rain or shine.
 Earning an instrument rating is not only an increase in responsibility, but a growth opportunity for pilots to work in the same system as the big guys (airline pilots).

-steps to become an Instrument Rated Pilot
+steps to become a Private Pilot

 Meet the Requirements